Does a trade-in reduce sales tax?

 The bottom line

 In most states, your trade-in can be used to reduce the total sale price of a car purchase before taxes.
-And although some states set caps on the total amount, you will still save money on taxes by trading in and buying from the same dealership.
+Although some states set caps on the total amount, you will still save money on taxes by trading in and buying from the same dealership.

-To maximize your savings, you should also compare auto loans before heading to a dealership.
-By knowing how much your trade-in is worth and coming prepared with outside financing, you put yourself in the best position to negotiate a strong deal on your next car.
+You should also compare auto loans before heading to a dealership to maximize your savings.
+Knowing your trade-in’s value and coming prepared with outside financing puts you in the best position to negotiate a strong deal on your next car.

 Related Articles